-As one of the occupational therapists that work with your child I know this is hard.
+As one of the occupational therapists that work with your child, I know this is hard.
 It is so hard.
 As an infant, my own son received therapy services, and I was standing in your shoes during that period of time.
-Ironically my newly evolved role as unofficial in home therapist was my driver for going back to school to get my master’s in occupational therapy.
-Yet, just another example of our ever evolving and changing roles.
+Ironically my newly evolved role as an unofficial in-home therapist was my driver for going back to school to get my master’s in occupational therapy.
+Yet, just another example of our ever-evolving and changing roles.

 When you leave our office PLEASE work with your child at home.
 Many of you do and we commend you for that.
 Some of your children we see for forty-five minutes per week.
 This is such a small time frame for us to really impact your child.
 If you don’t know what to do at home please ASK US!
 We love to give suggestions on activities and interventions that are fun and easy to implement.
 You ALONE will have the most significant impact on your child’s progress with therapy.
 Unfortunately, as therapists we don’t get to take the credit for that, we don’t even come close.
 I digress.

 Children love it when we as parents spend time with them.
 Look at the activities that you already do with fresh eyes.
 If you are cooking, incorporate them into helping with the meal.
 Food is an excellent way to address tactile defensiveness.
-In the comfort of your own home they may feel even more comfortable to get their hands a little sticky while in the role of chef.
+In the comfort of your own home, they may feel even more comfortable getting their hands a little sticky while in the role of chef.